ForestOfLight/skyoobguide/docs/clipping.md

 1. Jump out with a flick of the joystick or fly upward, whichever works.

 {: .highlight }
-> If you don’t have enough wedges to reach your fire,  you can always pair this glitch with the Checkpoint [PATCHED] glitch for a wedge-free way of sitting at your table.
+> If you don’t have enough wedges to reach your fire,  you can always pair this glitch with the Checkpoint glitch for a wedge-free way of sitting at your table.

 ---